 Check out the video below to really see Durra Panel in action:

 In a bushfire situation, one of the biggest causes of death is exposure to radiant heat.
 The fire-resistant properties of Durra Panel provide protection against radiant heat and bush fire flames.
-With a fire rated panel to panel joint, Durra Panels has a CSIRO fire resistance test rating of 1 hour.
+With a fire-rated panel-to-panel joint, Durra Panels has a CSIRO fire resistance test rating of 1 hour.

-Building with Durra Panel and having a comprehensive bush fire plan in place will help to protect a buildings inhabitants as the bush fire front passes through, usually between 2 and 5 minutes.
+Building with Durra Panel and having a comprehensive bush fire plan in place will help to protect a building’s inhabitants as the bush fire front passes through, usually between 2 and 5 minutes.

 Knowing what we know now about the relationship between fires and cladding, we highly recommend you insure your home against fires, and give it the best protection cladding can provide, with Durra Panel®.
+Browse through our website to learn more information or contact us if you have an enquiry and our team will get back to you.

 Subscribe to our newsletter to stay up to